 CONSOLIDATED FINANCIAL STATEMENTS

-In compliance with the provisions of the Companies Act 2013 and the AccountingStandards AS-21 and AS-27 on consolidated financial statements your Directorshave provided the consolidated financial statements for the financial year ended March 31 2017which forms part of the Annual Report.
+In compliance with the provisions of the Companies Act 2013 and the Indian AccountingStandards Ind AS-10 and Ind AS-28 on consolidated financial statements your Directorshave provided the consolidated financial statements for the financial year ended March 312020 which forms part of the Annual Report.

 INFORMATION ABOUT THE FINANCIAL PERFORMANCE/FINANCIAL POSITION OF THESUBSIDIARIES/BRANCHES/ASSOCIATES/JOINT VENTURES:

-Your Company has two Indian wholly owned subsidiary companies (WOS) and five whollyowned foreign subsidiary companies (WOS).
+Your Company has four wholly owned foreign subsidiary companies (WOS) one Indianwholly owned subsidiary company (WOS) and two foreign Branches.